wangyian-me/AdaAffordCode/README.md

     @article{wang2022adaafford,
-        title={{AdaAfford}: Learning to Adapt Manipulation Affordance for 3D Articulated Objects via Few-shot Interactions}, author={Wang, Yian and Wu, Ruihai and Mo, Kaichun and Ke, Jiaqi and Fan, Qingnan and Guibas, Leonidas and Dong, Hao}, journal={European conference on computer vision (ECCV 2022)}, year={2022}
+        title={{AdaAfford}: Learning to Adapt Manipulation Affordance for 3D Articulated Objects via Few-shot Interactions}, author={Yian Wang and Ruihai Wu and  Kaichun Mo and Jiaqi Ke and Qingnan Fan and Leonidas Guibas and Hao Dong}, booktitle={European conference on computer vision},
+        year={2022}
     }